lwjohnst86/analyzing-cohorts-course/chapter3.md

 - Identify which variables to potentially adjust for from the `variable_pathways` graph, specifying the exposure and the outcome variables.

 `@hint`
-- The `graphLayout()` requires the DAG object as the first argument.
 - The `adjustmentSets()` requires the DAG object and the outcome (CVD) and the predictor (SBP).

 `@pre_exercise_code`